zaminmagrayy/ChatApplication/README.md

 Acts as the client that connects to the server.
 Sends and receives messages in real-time.

-README for ChatApplication
-ChatApplication
-This is a simple console-based chat application built in Java using Socket Programming and Multithreading.
-It allows real-time communication between a server and a client over a TCP connection.

-How It Works
-The application consists of two files:

-ChatServer.java

-Acts as the server to handle incoming connections from clients.
-Listens on a specified port and facilitates message exchange with the client.

-ChatClient.java

-Acts as the client that connects to the server.
-Sends and receives messages in real-time.

 # Features

 Real-time text communication between a client and a server.